dartmouth-cs52/dartmouth-cs52.github.io/lectures/16_wrapup/index_slides.md

 ---
-name: Project Demos Tomorrow
+name: Project Demos!

-* let make them awesome!
+* SUCH EXCITE!

 ???